svgoudar/data_science_tutorial/1.Statistics/statistics.md

 #### Formula for Percentile Rank

-To find the percentile rank of a given value `X` in a dataset, we use:
+To find the perce ntile rank of a given value `X` in a dataset, we use:

 $$ \text{Percentile rank} = \left(\frac{\text{Number of values below } X}{\text{Total number of values}}\right) \times 100 $$